Closed captioning: Legislative development in the U.S.

 The Telecommunications Act of 1996 expanded on the Decoder Circuitry Act to place the same requirements on digital television receivers by July 1, 2002.
 All TV programming distributors in the U.S. are required to provide closed captions for Spanish-language video programming as of January 1, 2010.

 A bill, H.R.
 3101, the Twenty-First Century Communications and Video Accessibility Act of 2010, was passed by the United States House of Representatives in July 2010.
-A similar bill, S. 3304, with the same name, was passed by the United States Senate on August 5, 2010, by the House of Representatives on September 28, 2010, and was signed by President Barack Obama on October 8, 2010.
-The Act requires, in part, for ATSC-decoding set-top box remotes to have a button to turn on or off the closed captioning in the output signal.
+A similar bill, S. 3304, with the same name, was passed by the United States Senate on August 5, 2010 and by the House of Representatives on September 28, 2010, and was signed by President Barack Obama on October 8, 2010.
+The Act requires, in part, any ATSC-decoding set-top box remote to have a button to turn the closed captioning in the output signal on or off.
 It also requires broadcasters to provide captioning for television programs redistributed on the Internet.

 On February 20, 2014, the FCC unanimously approved the implementation of quality standards for closed captioning, addressing accuracy, timing, completeness, and placement.
 This is the first time the FCC has addressed quality issues in captions.

 In 2015, a law was passed in Hawaii requiring two screenings a week of each movie with captions on the screen.
 In 2022 a law took effect in New York City requiring movie theaters to offer captions on the screen for up to four showtimes per movie each week, including weekends and Friday nights.

-Some state and local governments (including Boston, Massachusetts; Portland, Oregon; Rochester, New York; and Washington state) require closed captioning to be activated on TVs in public places at all times, even if no one has requested it.
+Some state and local governments (including Boston, Massachusetts; Portland, Oregon; Rochester, New York; and the State of Washington) require closed captioning to be activated on TVs in public places at all times, even if no one has requested it.

 Philippines

-As amended by RA 10905, all TV networks in the Philippines are required to give CC.
+As amended by RA 10905, all TV networks in the Philippines are required to provide closed captions.
 As of 2018, the three major TV networks in the country are currently testing the closed captioning system on their transmissions.
-ABS-CBN added CC in their daily 3 O'Clock Habit in the afternoon.
-5 started implementing CCs on their live noon and nightly news programs.
-GMA was once started broadcasting nightly and late night news programs, but then they stopped adding CCs lately.
-Only select Korean drama and local or foreign movies, Biyahe ni Drew (English: Drew's Explorations) and Idol sa Kusina (English: Kitchen Idol) are the programs and shows that they air with proper closed captioning.
+ABS-CBN added closed captions in their daily 3 O'Clock Habit in the afternoon.
+TV5 started implementing closed captions on their live noon and nightly news programs.
+GMA once broadcast news programs with closed captions but since stopped.
+Only select Korean drama and local or foreign movies, Biyahe ni Drew (English title Drew's Travel Adventure) and Idol sa Kusina (English title Kitchen Idol) are broadcast with proper closed captioning.

-Closed captioning in some Filipino films either to be "included" if film production companies have a bias on having impact on their viewing experience for those who did not understand the language.
-Since 2016, all Filipino-Language Films and also on some Streaming Services like iWant had included their English Subtitles in some showing on films.
-The law regarding that was passed by Gerald Anthony Gullas Jr., a lawmaker from Cebu City, who had implemented the regulations on standardizing both official languages of the Philippines, as the people had not fluently mastered their English vocabulary.
+Since 2016 all Filipino-language films, as well as some streaming services, like iWant, have included English subtitles in some showings.
+The law regarding this was proposed by Gerald Anthony Gullas Jr., a lawmaker from Cebu City, who had implemented the regulations on standardizing both official languages of the Philippines, as the people had not mastered English vocabulary.